zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: nsec3-err-type-list-1.dnssec10.xa
   * The type list of the NSEC3 record includes NSEC.
+  * The RRSIG does not match the NSEC3 RRset.

 ### NSEC3-ERR-TYPE-LIST-2
 An NSEC3 zone.
 The type list of the NSEC3 record is erroneous.